What is privacy compliance?

 Many modern companies collect copious amounts of complex data as part of everyday operations and rely on analytics of this information to run the business.
 This type of data collection creates challenges for privacy compliance processes, starting with proper business data identification and classification to determine which regulations apply.

 Large global companies face challenges such as determining which international laws apply to them and then developing data governance rules and deletion schedules accordingly.
 Companies must implement the appropriate infrastructure, management and workforce to keep data compliant throughout its lifecycle.
 This can be a drain to company resources as data governance processes are revamped, roles are redefined and legal consultations increase to accommodate compliance rules.
-Smaller companies face privacy compliance challenges as well, most notably the drain on information technology (IT) and legal resources that might be ill-equipped to handle complex regulatory compliance mandates.
+Smaller companies face privacy compliance challenges as well, most notably the drain on IT and legal resources that might be ill-equipped to handle complex regulatory compliance mandates.

 Maintaining privacy compliance